 I am a writer specializing in American cultural history, with a focus on issues of health, race, and disability.
 In my work, I try to capture experiences that have been pushed to the margins of history: sleep, madness, freakishness.
 I am drawn to stories of people who apparently played a minor role in history (mad prophets, sleepwalking servants, itinerant performers, human curiosities) and try to imagine the world’s major historical forces and conflicts through their eyes.

-Since 2006, I have been a professor of English at Emory University and am the co-founder and co-director of Emory’s Disability Studies Initiative.
-As a teacher, I’ve worked closely with talented graduate students, many of whom are publishing their own work and teaching at colleges and universities like University of Michigan, Clemson University, Union College, and Aoyama Gakuin University in Japan.
+I am currently chair of the English department at , where I have taught since 2006, and I am the co-founder and co-director of Emory’s Disability Studies Initiative.
+As a teacher, I’ve worked closely with talented graduate students, many of whom are publishing their own work and teaching at colleges and universities like University of Michigan, Clemson University, Union College, and Rikkyo University in Japan.
 I especially like helping them find their passion as writers and teachers.
 I’ve done a lot of editorial work over the years, and it’s exciting to help emerging scholars translate their passion into publishable projects.
-I’ve also helped students from a range of disciplines in the humanities navigate the beginnings of their teaching careers as co-director of the Mellon Graduate Teaching Fellowship program.
-In the fall of 2017, I’ll begin a term as chair of the English department.

 I was born in Boston and grew up in Rockville, Maryland, the child of a psychiatrist, David Reiss and a psychologist, Jo Ann Reiss.
 My sister Sharon is a children’s book author, and she wrote a wonderful book inspired by a childhood incident in the life of our grandfather, the painter Lionel S. Reiss.
 In high school, I had my first literary adventures as an editor of the school’s underground satirical newspaper, The Bullsheet.
 I was also an aspiring violinist, but I came back to earth when I attended Oberlin College, which boasts a world-class music conservatory.
 I played in a number of student groups but quickly realized that I had neither the talent nor the dedication to make a career in music.
 Instead, I majored in English, took a bunch of history courses, wrote my thesis on this often-overlooked eccentric genius, and never looked back.